microsoft/azurelinux/README.md

 # Getting Started with CBL-Mariner:

+## Build
-Instructions for building CBL-Mariner may be found here: [Toolkit Documentation](./toolkit/README.md)
+Instructions for building CBL-Mariner may be found here: [Toolkit Documentation](./toolkit/README.md).

+## ISO
+You can try CBL-Mariner with the following ISO Image: [x86_64 ISO](https://aka.ms/mariner-1.0-x86_64-iso).
+After downloading the ISO, use [these instructions](./toolkit/docs/quick_start/quickstart.md#prepare-vm) to install and use in a Hyper-V VM.

+**Note:** Support for the ISO is community based.
+Before filing a new bug or feature request, please search the list of [Github Issues](https://github.com/microsoft/CBL-Mariner/issues).
+If you are unable to find a matching issue, please report new bugs by clicking [here](https://github.com/microsoft/CBL-Mariner/issues/new?labels=bug) or create a new feature request by clicking [here](https://github.com/microsoft/CBL-Mariner/issues/new?labels=enhancement).
+For additional information refer to the [support.md file](./SUPPORT.md).

 # Trademarks